TinyZeaMays/CircleLoss/README.md

 For pair-wise labels, another implementation https://github.com/xiangli13/circle-loss is suggested.

 To avoid overflow, CircleLossBackward directly backward with gradients.
-The loss returned is has already been detached.
+The loss returned has already been detached.